mgravitt/eosio-quick-guide/README.md

 ```
 Check the table, and you'll see that alice's new loan was erased and bob's incremented accordingly. :thumbsup:

-Here are some interesting things to try:

 ## Step 7.
 Reset chain script
 This script will kill ```nodeos```, restart it using our start script (which deletes all blocks), create the accounts, build the contract, deploy it, create some loans, and print the table.
-This is the start of a build process.
 > Note: there are many options for test frameworks.
 I prefer a combination of C++ unit tests and Go integration/function testing.
+I use Github Actions to run all tests on push, and PRs must pass all tests before merging.
+This is especially true on larger open source projects where I may not know the developer.
 ``` bash
 cat <<EOF > reset.sh
 #!/bin/bash